-Two recent US policy announcements position algae to play a major role in curbing CO2 and other GHG emissions, namely President Obama's Climate Action Plan and the EPA Clean Power Plan (CPP).31 The Climate Action Plan announced in August 2015 seeks to cut nearly 6 billion tons of carbon pollution through 2030.
-Leading US companies have signed pledges to make \$140 billion in new low-carbon investment and more than 1,600 megawatts of new renewable energy.
-The EPA's CPP sets federal guidelines for states to follow in order to cut carbon emissions by 32% before 2030.
+The EPA's Clean Power Plan implementation to reduce CO2 emissions from existing power plants, positions algae to play a major role in curbing CO2 and other GHG emissions.34 The Clean Power Plan sets federal guidelines for states to follow in order to cut carbon emissions by 32% before 2030.
 As a result of successful advocacy by the ABO, the CPP specifically endorses CCU and names algae as a qualifying clean technology.
 The CPP specifies that "state plans may allow affected Electricity Generating Units (EGUs) to use qualifying CCU (carbon capture and utilization) technologies to reduce CO2 emissions that are subject to an emission standard, or those that are counted when demonstrating achievement of the CO2 emission performance rates or a state ratebased or mass-based CO2 emission."
 The CPP gives new opportunities to companies commercializing algae-based technologies that convert CO2 generated at power plants into valuable bioproducts.
-Several peerreviewed LCAs of algal production systems show that utilization of carbon by algae reduces CO2 emissions to the atmosphere substantially.
-14,23,27 The CPP acknowledges for the first time the value of carbon utilization.
-Algae producers offer a method to reduce emissions from electricity production and comply with the Clean Air Act requirements for CO2 emissions.
-Carbon utilization will reduce the cost of emission reduction for utilities and create new revenue streams.
-Algal CCU technologies will accelerate the development of job-creating clean technologies and support the Climate Action
+Several peerreviewed LCAs of algal production systems show that utilization of carbon by algae reduces CO2 emissions to the atmosphere substantially.^{14,23,27} The CPP acknowledges for the first time the value of carbon utilization.
+Currently, the CPP implementation is under review by the EPA, and parts of it may be rescinded or revised based on findings in the future.